Glenda Jackson: Early life and education

 Glenda May Jackson was born at 151 Market Street in Birkenhead, Cheshire, on 9 May 1936.
 Her mother named her after the Hollywood film star Glenda Farrell.
 Shortly after her birth, the family moved to Hoylake, also on the Wirral.
-Her family was very poor, and lived in a two-up two-down house with an outside toilet at 21 Lake Place.
-Her father Harry was a builder, while her mother Joan (née Pearce) worked in a local shop, pulled pints in a pub and was a domestic cleaner.
+Her family was poor, and lived in a two-up two-down house with an outside toilet at 21 Lake Place.
+Her father Harry was a bricklayer, who served on minesweepers and was largely absent, for six years during World War II, while her mother Joan (née Pearce) worked in a local shop, pulled pints in a pub and was a domestic cleaner.

 The eldest of four daughters, Jackson was educated at Holy Trinity Church of England and Cathcart Street primary schools, followed by West Kirby County Grammar School for Girls in nearby West Kirby.
+Poor exam results led to her leaving school at 16, to work at Boots Pharmacy for two years.

-She performed in the Townswomen's Guild drama group during her teens.
-Jackson made her first acting appearance in J. B. Priestley's Mystery of Greenfingers in 1952 for the YMCA Players in Hoylake.
-She worked for two years in Boots the Chemists, before winning a scholarship in 1954 to study at the Royal Academy of Dramatic Art (RADA) in London.
-Jackson moved to the capital to begin the course in early 1955.
+Jackson performed in the Townswomen's Guild drama group through her teenage years.
+She made her first acting appearance in J. B. Priestley's Mystery of Greenfingers in 1952 for the YMCA Players in Hoylake.
+She auditioned in London, for the Royal Academy of Dramatic Art (RADA) in 1954, obtaining a discretionary award from Cheshire education committee that helped to finance her acting course.
+In January 1955, she moved to London, to commence her studies with RADA.